 What Are t-Distributions?

 A single t-test produces a single t-value.
 Now, imagine the following process.
 First, let’s assume that the null hypothesis is true for the population.
 Now, suppose we repeat our study many times by drawing many random samples of the same size from this population.
 Next, we perform t-tests on all of the samples and plot the distribution of the t-values.
 This distribution is known as a sampling distribution, which is a type of probability distribution.

 If we follow this procedure, we produce a graph that displays the distribution of t-values that we obtain from a population where the null hypothesis is true.
 We use sampling distributions to calculate probabilities for how unusual our sample statistic is if the null hypothesis is true.

-Luckily, we don’t need to go to the trouble of collecting numerous random samples to create this graph!
+Luckily, we don’t need to go through the hassle of collecting numerous random samples to create this graph!
 Statisticians understand the properties of t-distributions so we can estimate the sampling distribution using the t-distribution and our sample size.

 The degrees of freedom (DF) for the statistical design define the t-distribution for a particular study.
 The DF are closely related to the sample size.
 For t-tests, there is a different t-distribution for each sample size.